StackHawk Documentation StackHawk Logo HawkDocs

 HawkScan 6.0.0 — Standalone Binary, No Java Required

-HawkScan 6.0.0 ships as a true self-contained binary.
+HawkScan 6.0.0 ships as a native binary.
 Java is now bundled in — you no longer need to install or manage a JDK or JRE on your machine or in your CI environment to run HawkScan.

 On first run, hawk extracts a trimmed Java runtime and its supporting libraries into ~/.hawk/bin/ and launches normally.
 Subsequent runs skip straight to scanning — extraction only happens when you upgrade to a new version.
 The bundled runtime is entirely self-contained and won’t interfere with any JDK you already have installed.